Low Head Lighthouse: Foghorn

 Tasmania's only foghorn (also manufactured by Chance Brothers) is a Type G diaphone that was installed in April 1929 at Low Head Lighthouse.
 The foghorn was operated by the lighthouse keepers during foggy conditions for more than forty years.
-The original device consisted of two Gardner Engine Company kerosene engines driving 2 Reavell air compressors, supplying air to two compressed air receivers (each with a capacity of 7.5 m3 to an operating pressure of 35 psi.
+The original device consisted of two Gardner kerosene engines driving 2 Reavell air compressors, supplying air to two compressed air receivers (each with a capacity of 7.5 m3 to an operating pressure of 35 psi.
 An air-operated timing mechanism controlled the valves which produced the sound, which could be heard at distances of up to 32 km from Low Head.
 The foghorn was electrified in 1940, along with the rest of the equipment at the lightstation.
 At that time, one of the kerosene engines was removed and replaced with a 20-horsepower electric motor.

 One of the largest diaphones ever constructed, the foghorn was decommissioned in 1973 because of technological advances in marine navigational equipment.
 The device fell into disrepair over the next few decades.
 Early in 2000, the Low Head Progress & Heritage Association in conjunction with the Tasmania Parks and Wildlife Service (the present owners of the equipment) began a project to restore the foghorn.
 The device became operational again in April 2001.
 Today, the foghorn at Low Head Lighthouse is one of only two functioning Type G diaphones in the world, and it is sounded every Sunday at noon.